 To solo a node in the Hypershade window:

-• click on the small s button in the top right of its node.
+- Select the small 's' button in the top right of its node.

 Common Procedural Attributes

 The following image illustrates the Common Procedural Attributes.
 Below this image, you will find descriptions of each attribute.
-Click on each of the headings to read the descriptions.
+Select each of the headings to read the descriptions.

 Adjusts the amount of light and dark values in the texture.
 A higher number will produce more light colour values in the texture, a low number will produce more darks.